Who We Are, Who We Might Be

 I start with the women — by which I mean, I give women the first opportunity to tell me the words they use to refer to men.
 Almost every time, there is a brief pause before, Asshole.
 There are then giggles.

 Sometimes the first word isn't 'asshole'.
 Sometimes it's, Dick!
-Either way, once the floodgates are open, the aggression issues forth and the every slur imaginable follows.
+Either way, once the floodgates are open, the aggression soon issues forth and every slur imaginable follows.
 Some, I must admit, are quite witty.
 And all beget a nervous laughter and titillation at getting to say out loud — in class — what they feel in their hearts.

 Then it's the men's turn.
 Bitch.
 Priss.
 Dyke.
 Usually the C-word follows (which is evidently too distasteful to too many for me to print here, but you surely know what I mean), though interestingly not the P-word (I’m struggling to keep this article readable by all audiences) used by the candidate to refer to what he feels is an acceptable handle for a woman he’s only just met.
 That word, interestingly, is used by both women and men to refer to men who aren’t being man “enough”.

 We go back and forth, wringing the cloth dry of every last spiteful epithet either half of the class can think to say, until I point out that I only asked for euphemisms.
 I never required, or even asked, that they be negative in nature.
 The point of the lesson is about the way words — even words we don't really mean — affect our discourse.

 I then go on to make the point that the vast majority of the insults are feminine in nature.
 If a man is unliked, he's as likely to be a douche as an asshole.
 And if he isn't perceived to be man 'enough', well, take your pick: is he a woman, a girl, a bitch, or those P- and C-words I'm politely refraining from using?